hiulit/RetroPie-Godot-Engine-Emulator/README.md

 - https://itch.io/games/made-with-godot
 - https://itch.io/games/tag-godot

-Most games are free to dowload, some are "pay what you want" with a suggested price and a few are paid.
+Most games are free to dowload, some are "pay what you want" with a suggested price (including free) and a few are paid.
 If you like the game, consider supporting the authors 😊.

 **NOTE**: